Origin (comics): Plot

-The series reveals that Wolverine was born James Howlett, the son of rich plantation owners in late-19th-century Canada.
+The series reveals that Wolverine was born James Howlett, the son of rich plantation owners in 19th-century Canada.
 He is a sickly child who suffers from allergies, so his loving father, John Howlett, Jr., brings an orphaned girl named Rose up from the town to be his companion.
-The two children also often play with Dog Logan, son of the Howletts' cruel groundskeeper, Thomas Logan (who looks a lot like the fully-grown Wolverine).
-Readers are led to believe that Dog was the young Wolverine, but this is later revealed to be not the case.
+The two children also often play with Dog Logan, son of the Howletts' brutal groundskeeper, Thomas Logan (who looks a lot like the fully-grown Wolverine).
+Readers are led to believe that Dog was the young Wolverine, but this is later revealed to not be the case.
 The children's friendship is spoiled by the tension between the boys' fathers centering on James' mother, Elizabeth, who went mad after her first son, John, died under mysterious circumstances years earlier.
 Rose later stumbles upon Elizabeth changing, and sees that she has three parallel scars along her ribs, hinting that John Howlett III had claws.

 As a result of beatings and alcohol, Dog, over the next few years, becomes increasingly like his father, and his misdeeds, including an attempted assault on Rose and the killing of James' dog, become so violent that he and his father are expelled from the manor.
 Thomas returns for the purpose of robbing the Howlett estate and to convince Elizabeth to leave with him (it is implied that they had an affair and that Thomas may be the biological father of Elizabeth's sons).

 John Howlett enters the bedroom after hearing noises.
-Thomas kills John Howlett with a shotgun blast in front of all three children and Elizabeth.
+Thomas kills John Howlett with a shotgun in front of all three children and Elizabeth.
 The horror of his father's death causes James' powers to manifest for the first time, and he uses his claws to kill Thomas and injure Dog, before lapsing into shock.
 Elizabeth tells James "Not you too" (implying that something similar had happened to his deceased brother), rejecting him with disgust.
 James escapes and Rose follows him.
 Meanwhile, Elizabeth, surprisingly, cradles the body of Thomas Logan rather than that of her husband.
 After a few moments, with her shallow grip on reality shattered, she picks up Thomas' shotgun and kills herself in front of Dog.